-Summer is time for swimming in pools, grilling out, or just basking in the sun – but for many, it’s hard to enjoy their backyard without being eaten alive by bugs, particularly mosquitoes.
-Especially if you live in a humid area like Maryland or Virignia in the summer.
+Summer is time for swimming in pools, grilling out, or just basking in the sun – but for many, it’s hard to enjoy their backyard without being eaten alive by bugs, particularly mosquitos.
+This is especially true if you live in a humid area like Maryland or Virginia in the summer.

-Here are the three most effective solutions to alleviate major bug problems, such as mosquitos and other unwanted pests.
+Here are the three most effective solutions to alleviate major problems with bugs, such as mosquitos and other unwanted pests.

 A system of nozzles is installed around your property and regularly sprays a fine mist of botanical insecticide, usually twice a day.
 The active ingredient in the insecticide is pyrethrin, which is derived from a flower extract, or a synthetic variant of pyrethrin, called permethrin.
 It works by flushing mosquitos out and impairing their nervous system.
 After spraying, sunlight rapidly degrades the substance, leaving your yard free of residue.

 This increasingly popular solution is offered by Mist Away and a few other vendors.
 Though not without its limitations, it’s unobtrusive and very effective, particularly when mosquito activity is high.
 Mosquito mist systems are often a good fit for homes that have a deck area with no roof.

 Cost: For a typical quarter-acre lot, prices range between $2,500 and $4,500.
 Operating expenses will run between $2 and $3 per day during the mosquito season.

 A technician from a company like Mosquito Squad will visit your property on a regular schedule to spray for bugs.
 Most often a barrier spray is used, which eliminates pests on contact.
 The technician will focus on areas most likely to harbor mosquitos, so residue from the treatment will keep them away for an extended period of time, usually 2 to 4 weeks.